Vishvak365/playing-the-internship-game/docs/1-Applying/resumes.md

 - How you'll do it:
     - make your resume easy to scan
     - clearly and concisely demonstrate your qualifications
+- Make resumes for each type of internship you are applying to.
+One resume does not cover all the different applications you will be     putting in.

 ### Start early!